 The tea party happened after lunch time, so I didn’t serve finger sandwiches.
 Instead, I focused my menu on different mini desserts and healthy fruit options.
 Remember, when creating a party menu, it’s important to have a balance between sweets and healthy food choices.
 It’s prevents a sugar overload and keeps parents (and guests) happier.

 This tea party menu included raspberry jam thumbprint cookies, cream puffs (purchased in the frozen dessert section of our supermarket and dusted with powdered sugar), fairy kisses (mini meringues), blueberry scones, crème brulee, twigs (pretzel sticks), macarons, watermelon slices and strawberries.

 There was also a mix of cupcakes – toadstool cupcakes and pretty fairy ones with swirled frosting.
 I added these woodland fairy cupcake toppers and it looked like the fairies were really stopping by (affiliate).

 When creating your tea party menu, decide if you want to have just sweet or a combination of sweet and savory.
 I stuck with just sweet for this tea party.
 But I could have added some savory dishes as well.
 Some ideas include mini quiches, finger sandwiches, cheese and crackers and savory scones (like ham and cheese).

-For this tea party, I set up a dessert table to serve guests.
+For this fairy party, I set up a dessert table to serve guests.
 I used an assortment of cake plates, serving platters and rustic baskets to display the goodies.
-To add a woodland feel, I also displayed treats on large wood cuts (affiliate).
+To add a woodland feel, I also displayed treats on large wood slice serving trays (affiliate).

 I used a long white tablecloth to cover the dessert table.
 Then, I placed a burlap table runner (affiliate) in the center.
 When decorating a woodland themed party, burlap is a great fabric to incorporate.
 It’s rustic feel and rough edges complement the natural elements of the event.